chrisckc/TestHarness-SPI-Pico-SDK/Readme.md

 I also increased the send rate from 1 per second to 10 per second.

+In order to properly view the serial output you will need to use a proper terminal emulator, ie. one that supports ANSI control characters.
+I use iTerm2 on MacOS with a command to launch screen against the usb tty.

 ### What it does
 The Master Pico sends a single value to the Slave Pico, in this case i have chosen 0xAA (170 decimal) Immediately after this it sends to same 256 byte buffer as used in the original master-slave example.